 Programming public access

-Dr Jessie Lymn, a lecturer in information studies at CSU, highlighted a couple of these initiatives in New South Wales.
+Dr Jessie Lymn, a lecturer in information studies at Charles sturt University, highlighted a couple of these initiatives in New South Wales.

 “There are programs such as Tech Savvy Seniors delivered through public libraries that help older people with digital literacy.
 This means they can develop the skills and confidence to access information and services online.
 And there is the Language Café in the Wagga Wagga City Library.
 It gives people for whom English is not their first language the chance to meet and practise language conversation skills.